Please ensure Javascript is enabled for purposes of website accessibility

 What happens if a security breach occurs?

-If a breach happens, the bank, insurer, or Third-Party Provider must notify you immediately and address the issue.
+If a security breach occurs, the bank, insurer, or TPP must notify you immediately and address the issue.
 Open Finance uses centrally operated security measures to prevent this from happening.
-There is a comprehensive liability model for AlTareq which compensates users in the event of any performance issue or security breach in addition to the protection provided by UAE law.
+There is a comprehensive liability model for AlTareq which compensates users in the event of any performance issue or security breach, in addition to the protection provided by UAE law.

 What happens if suspicious activity is detected in my account?

-If suspicious activity is detected, the Licensed Financial Institution may trigger security protocols, such as requiring additional authentication, temporarily blocking transactions, or notifying the user for manual verification.
-If fraudulent activity is confirmed, the concerned Licensed Financial Institution or Third-Party Provider must take corrective action.
+If suspicious activity is detected, the LFI may trigger security protocols, such as requiring additional authentication, temporarily blocking transactions, or notifying the user for manual verification.
+If fraudulent activity is confirmed, the concerned LFI or TPP must take corrective action.

 How do I check if a provider is regulated?